 Roberta Labelle, right, was one of the Centre's founding members.
 Her death in 1991 was unexpected and occurred when broad recognition for her research in health economics was just starting to emerge.
 In memory of Roberta, CHEPA and the Department of Clinical Epidemiology and Biostatistics collaborated on establishing the Annual Labelle Lectureship Series.
 In October each year a health services researcher with emerging recognition and an inter-disciplinary approach to research, gives a general interest lecture on a topic in the broadly defined areas of health economics and/or health policy.
 The Labelle Lecturer is also available for consultations with individuals in and outside McMaster University during the period of his/her visit.
 An endowment was established to assure the ongoing funding of the Lectureship.

-For a list of previous speakers at the Labelle Lecture, click here.
+For a list of previous Labelle Lecture speakers, click here.